Monish-15/Nutriscope/README.md

 ## 🚀 Deployment

 Nutriscope can be deployed to platforms that support static sites or Vite apps:

-## 🌐 AI Studio

-If this project is meant to run on AI Studio (based on the original README content), link it with your studio app and ensure you set environment variables on the platform.

 ## 💡 Static Hosts